shreya25bce11282-cpu/Behavior-analysis-project/docs/working_memory_sleep.md

+# Working Memory, Sleep, and Cognitive Performance

+This document explains how sleep quality affects working memory, attention, and stress, grounding the project’s findings in cognitive theory.

 ## What is Working Memory?
 Working memory is a mental workspace that temporarily holds and manipulates information, allowing the brain to decide what should be stored in long term memory.
 It acts as a bridge between incoming sensory information and long term storage, but it can retain information only for a short duration.